arrowtype/recursive/docs/02-axis_subset_tests/README.md

 # Variable font axis splitting notes

-Generally, a variable font's filesize is about:
+Generally, a variable font's filesize is approximately:

 ```
-(the size of a single font) × (number of masters required)
+(the size of a single font) × (number of masters required) - (savings from non-duplicated metadata)
 ```

+This can be improved, however, depending how well font compression is able to de-duplicate similar curves between the masters involved in a variable font file.
+For example, the Mono & Sans masters share the same outlines for all "normal-width" glyphs, so file compression is able to (basically) just store these outlines once.
+Therefore, a variable font with the `MONO` axis has a smaller filesize than a variable font with just a single one of the other axes.

 In Recursive, each static instance woff2 is around 40kb.
+The files below are set to a default except where described: `MONO=0, CASL=0, wght=400, slnt=0, ital=0.5`.

 | File                                            | Description                          | Masters | Size     |
 | ----------------------------------------------- | ------------------------------------ | ------- | -------: |